wkillerud/some-sass/README.md

 Search for Some Sass (`SomewhatStationery.some-sass`) from the extension installer within VS Code or install from [the Marketplace](https://marketplace.visualstudio.com/items?itemName=SomewhatStationery.some-sass).

+See [Recommended settings](#recommended-settings-for-visual-studio-code) for some tips on how to tweak code suggestions to your liking.

-If you have SCSS IntelliSense (`mrmlnc.vscode-scss`) installed you should disable or uninstall it.
+Note that if you have SCSS IntelliSense (`mrmlnc.vscode-scss`) installed you should disable or uninstall it.
 Otherwise the two extensions will both provide hover information and code suggestions.

 ## Usage